WilNichols/wilnichols.com/src/Albums/The Election.md

   - Location/Austin
   - Location/Texas
   - Period/Student
+  - AlbumGroup/Austin
 published: 2016-11-10T00:00
 ---
-Better than the November sixth itself I much more significantly remember the following day as a necessary and appropriate collective outpouring of emotion.
+Better than November sixth itself I much more significantly remember the following day as a necessary and appropriate collective outpouring of emotion.